danielruijs/huggingface-transformers/src/README.md

 ```bash
 python onnx/inference.py --model_dir path/to/onnx/model --cache_dir path/to/cache --img_dir path/to/images --output_dir path/to/output --threshold 0.5
 ```
-The `--image_dir` parameter is the directory of the images to be processed.
-The `--output_dir` parameter is the directory where the images with predictions will be saved.
-The `--threshold` parameter is the confidence threshold for the predictions with a default value of 0.5.
+- `--image_dir`: Directory of the images to be processed.
+- `--output_dir`: Directory where the images with predictions will be saved.
+- `--threshold`: Confidence threshold for predictions.
+Default is 0.5.